These days, the game fits the name.

 ▪ Should’ve Been MVP: Warner

 The Transplant Bowl.
 Tennessee, the former Houston Oilers, were in their first year with the new “Titans” nickname and new uniforms.
-The Music City Miracle got them out of the Wild Card round against Buffalo and they dumped Indianapolis and Jacksonville.
+The Music City Miracle got them out of the Wild Card round against Buffalo and they muscled past Indianapolis and Jacksonville.
 The Titans’ tough, physical team identity was epitomized by running back Eddie George and quarterback Steve McNair.

 The Rams, last seen nationally before this season in Los Angeles (where they moved from Cleveland in 1946), brought The Greatest Show on Turf.
 They hired offensive coordinator Mike Martz, traded for running back Marshall Faulk, drafted wide receiver Torry Holt and discovered backup Kurt Warner after Trent Green got injured during preseason.
 They went from scoring 17.8 points per game to 32.9 with an offense featuring downfield passing that opened spaces for the run game.